Frequently asked questions about MBI opportunities

 Fees are charged by Auxilium to the buy-side party of the transaction.
 These fees are typically paid out of funds raised (and not by the buyer personally).
 Please call us for further information on this aspect.

 As an alternative, Auxilium can exchange part of their fee for equity in Newco and the Auxilium Directors will work as Non Execs alongside the new owners in adding value to the business post purchase.
-Paul has substantial experience in people strategy & management and operational areas and Steve has financial, funding and operational expertise.
+Paul has substantial experience in all aspects of people strategy & management and operational areas and Steve has financial, general management and operational expertise.

 What if I introduce a business purchase opportunity to Auxilium ?